blueberrycola/pythonTDD/README.md

 # How its made:

-First pandas pulls the csv file labeled sudoku.
+First pandas pulls the csv file labeled sudoku inside sudokuTest.py.
-The columns labeled puzzle and solution are each their own variable

-For both the data containing puzzle and solution information it is parsed by a string into a 9x9 2d list.
+Each row for the column labeled 'quizzes' inside the dataframe is parsed into a 2d list for the backtracking algorithm.
 0's indicate an empty space for the puzzle column.
+Grid is filled from left to right.

+Once grid list has been filled it is sent into the backtracking function.

-Once the backtracking algorithm has finished it is turned back into a 81 character string and compared to the solution with a unit test
+Once the puzzle is solved it is parsed back into a string and compared to the string inside the solutions column of panda data frame.